July 17, 2024

 Once you click “Create” in the Campaigns section…

-and choose that your campaign’s main objective is Conversions (and continue)
+…, and choose your campaign’s main objective (and continue)

 If you have created any Custom Conversions, they will also be visible here.

-If you are interested in seeing a certain event (like Purchase) as a conversion but want it to be more specific (like Purchased a particular product), then you can create a Custom Conversion that is based on that particular event.
+Suppose you are interested in seeing a particular event (like Purchase) as a conversion but want it to be more specific (like Purchased a particular product).
+In that case, you can create a Custom Conversion based on that specific event.
 Here’s an example.

-Go back to Events Manager > Custom Conversions > Create Custom Conversion and use settings similar to these ones (of course, enter something that is meaningful to your business).
+Go back to Events Manager > Custom Conversions > Create Custom Conversion and use similar settings (of course, enter something meaningful to your business).

-Once you save this conversion and go back to create a new ad campaign, this conversion will be available in the Ad Set to choose.
+Once you save this conversion and go back to create a new ad campaign, this conversion will be available in the Ad Set to choose from.

 Where do those Event Parameters come from?
 Continue reading.